Super-Protocol/docs/docs/developers/CLI_guides/configuring_storages.md

 Super Protocol uses external storages for three main purposes:

-* Storing your own solutions and data files pre-deployment as well as neccessary service files (such as auth tokens);
+* Storing your own solutions and data files pre-deployment as well as necessary service files (such as auth tokens);
 * Storing your order results;
 * Storing content for solution and data offers from the marketplace.